OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 The `docs` folder is copied into `versioned_docs/version-1.0` and `versions.json` is created.

-Your docs now have 2 versions:
+Your docs now has 2 versions:

 - `1.0` at `http://localhost:3000/docs/` for the version 1.0 docs
 - `current` at `http://localhost:3000/docs/next/` for the **upcoming, unreleased docs**

 ## Hardware

-All the details needed to make it.
+Below are all the details needed to do it.

 ## Scripts

-The scripts that the system has are divided into .py files that contain the classes and methods for the correct operation of the system.
-They are divided into the following files:
+The scripts within the system are divided into .py files, which contain the classes and methods for the correct operation of the system.
+These files are:

 ### Boot.py

-El primer archivo es el llamado boot.py, es el que arranca el sistema y en el se define:
+The first file is called boot.py, which is the once that starts the system and it defines:

-- La comunicación serial para la consola de visualización y para subir los programas.
+- The serial communication for the display console and to upload the programs.
-- Se desabilita el módulo WIFI para reducir el consumo energético.
+- The WIFI module is disabled to reduce energy consumption.
-- Se define el programa que arrancará a continuación de estás configuraciones.
+- The program that will start after these configurations is defined.

 <details open>
 <summary><strong>Code:</strong> Boot.py</summary>